LeeJacobsz/project-template-2/README.md

-# project-template-2
+# project-template-v2
-Base template for starting a new project
+A new and improved project template